deltawave-tech/pcp/README.md

    - Bounds checking for tensor operations
    - Consistent memory management patterns

-> **Note**: We're migrating from a legacy Node-based computation graph approach to the new comptime Plan-based system.
-The legacy system is marked as deprecated and will be removed in the future.
+> **Note**: We've successfully migrated the core functionality from the legacy Node-based computation graph to the new comptime Plan-based system.
+The GPT-2 model and a dedicated test now use the Plan-based approach for both forward and backward passes.
+The legacy Node-based system has been deprecated and removed from core modules, with remaining examples being updated to the Plan-based approach.

 ## Getting Started